Henning Institute Board of Fellows

 Patrick Downey, Professor and Chair of the SMC Philosophy Department

-Colin Chan Redemer is an adjunct associate professor in the School of Liberal Arts at Saint Mary's College where he co-founded the campus chapter of the SEIU Local 1021 and continues to serve as the Chief Steward.
-He is the Vice President of the Davenant Institute, a co-founder of the Davenant Hall graduate college and co-host of the weekly Ad Fontes Podcast.
-He holds an MFA, MA and is ABD at the University of Aberdeen.
+Colin Chan Redemer is a Teaching Professor in Philosophy and Great Books at Saint Mary's College where he co-founded the campus chapter of the SEIU Local 1021 and continues to serve as the Chief Steward.
+He is the Director of Education at American Reformer, a Visiting Fellow at the Center for Renewing America, and formerly was the Executive Director of the Davenant Institute, a co-founder of the Davenant Hall graduate school, and Managing Director of Beck & Stone.
+He holds a PhD from the University of Aberdeen.
 His current research focuses on the moral, political, and theological implications of friendship.